-From providing clean drinkable water, to better roading and more accessible footpaths, people agree that maintaining and improving infrastructure is crucial, especially as our population grows.
-We've lifted our infrastructure spending limits for the next three years and will be investing significantly in our water, stormwater\, roading and coastal infrastructure.
+From providing clean, drinkable water, to better roading and more accessible footpaths, people agree that maintaining and improving infrastructure is crucial, especially as our population grows.
+We've lifted our infrastructure spending limits and will be investing significantly in our water, stormwater\, roading and coastal infrastructure.
 Facilities such as our libraries and community spaces are important in supporting wellbeing, and we are continuing and enhancing our investment in those as well.